joakim/kay/README.md

         console (log "{name} the {model} replicant moved {$meters} meters") }

-    -- an internal function (a behavior assigned to a property)
+    -- an internal behavior (a behavior assigned to a property)
     say: ($words) -> {
         console (log "{name} says: {$words}")
     }